rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

   My favourite animal is the dog as they are loyal and friendly.
 I really admire the way they develop a strong bond with their owners and always seem to bring happiness to the people around them.
 Dogs are also very ergetic, making them great companions for outdoor activities.

 - **What types of animals are kept as pets in your country?**
-  In my country, dogs and cats are the most popular pets, but people also keep birds and fish.
-Exotic pets like reptiles are less common due to regulations.
+  In my country, the most common pets are dogs and cats.
+People love keeping dogs because they are loyal and make great companions, and cats are popular for their independent but affectionate nature.
+Besides these, small animals like birds, and rabbits are also kept as pets by many families.
+Fish tanks are quite common too, as they add a calming element to homes.

 - **Do you think animals should be kept in zoos?**
   I think zoos can be educational if they're well-managed and focus on conservation, but animals should have spacious enclosures to mimic their natural habitats.
 Otherwise, it's better to protect them in the wild.